au-research/raido/api-svc/load-test/readme.md

 * Does the place you're running the test have a working connection to the service?
   * i.e. are there network rules/connectivity getting in the way?

+# Load test results

+See [load-test/doc/log](./doc/log) for a log of load-test runs and their results